africa-covid-19-response-toolkit/community/README.md

 ## What has been done so far?

 We are in the early stages of this effort and we welcome your ideas.
 Share it on the [Slack channel](http://ethiopia-covid19.slack.com/) or create a [GitHub issue](https://github.com/Ethiopia-COVID19/community/issues).

+Meeting notes and other discussions will be in the [Wiki](https://github.com/Ethiopia-COVID19/community/wiki)